josefaidt/rouge-theme/README.md

 ### Options
-I'm torn with a design choice, if you do not care for the Rouge colored sidebar headers you can flatten the colors with the following lines to your user settings:
+As of version [1.1.2](CHANGELOG.MD#[1.1.2]) the sidebar header colors ("Open Editors" and "Projects") have been flattened.
+If you preferred the Rouge colored headers, add the following to your `User Settings`

 	"workbench.colorCustomizations": {
-		"sideBarSectionHeader.background": "#172030",
+		"sideBarSectionHeader.background": "#c6797edf",
-		"sideBarSectionHeader.foreground": "#e6e6e6"
+		"sideBarSectionHeader.foreground": "#fff"
 	}